-RapidLash Eyelash Renewal Serum promises to assist in the lengthening, thickening and strengthening of lashes in 30 days without the use of irritating drugs, detrimental side effects or the costly price tag.
-Available online or at drugstores and mass retailers such as CVS Pharmacy at a price of $49.95, RapidLash contains such ingredients as Provitamin B5, pumpkin seed extract, amino acids, Biotin, Hylaluronic acid and Isopropyl Cloprostenate–a derivative of prostaglandin, a fatty acid naturally found in the body to promote cell growth that is also used as an active ingredient in glaucoma drugs that have been linked to eyelash growth but may cause redness on applied area.
+RapidLash Eyelash Renewal Serum claims to assist in the lengthening, thickening and strengthening of lashes in 30 days without the use of irritating drugs, detrimental side effects or the costly price tag.
+Available online or at drugstores and mass retailers at a price of $49.95, RapidLash contains such ingredients as Provitamin B5, pumpkin seed extract, amino acids, Biotin, Hylaluronic acid and Isopropyl Cloprostenate–a derivative of prostaglandin, a fatty acid naturally found in the body to promote cell growth that is also used as an active ingredient in glaucoma drugs that have been linked to eyelash growth but may cause redness on applied area.

 - High consumer reviews support the effectiveness of RapidLash.